rmdsl/rmdsl.github.io/_posts/2020-03-20-COVID-19: A Comparative Analysis of the Sri Lanka's status so far.md

 **Fig. 4:** Data for the countries: `'Sri Lanka', 'Italy', 'Iran', 'Spain', 'Germany', 'US', and 'France'` Left: Overall Confirmed Count since passing the count of 4, Right: Log(Overall Confirmed Count) Over Time since passing the count of 4.

 Fig. 4 shows a completely different picture to that of Fig. 3 and this suggests that the growth pattern should be observed with respect to a previous minimum threshold.
-This also provides scary image on how the growth pattern would be for some countries when they've hit a certain threshold for the Confirmed Count.
+This also provides a scary image on how the growth pattern would be for some countries when they've hit a certain threshold for the Confirmed Count.
 Again, this is not a good speculation, let's leave that to the epidemiologists to comment on.

 ## First 10 days in Sri Lanka and some other countries, since passing the total count of 10